jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ### Stateful app

 In this case we will add the pattern of shopping cart.
 If we apply the same architecture as before, at each interaction of the user, it is possible the traffic will be sent to another EC2 instance that started to process the shopping cart.
 Using ELB with stickiness will help to keep the traffic to the same EC2, but in case of EC2 failure we still loose the cart.
 An alternate is to use user cookies to keep the cart at each interaction.
 It is back to a stateless app as state is managed by client and cookie.
-For security reason the app needs to validate the cookie content. cookie as a limit of 4K data.
+For security reason the app needs to validate the cookie content. cookie has a limit of 4K data.

 Another solution is to keep session data into an elastic cache, like Redis, and use the sessionId as key and persisted in a user cookie.
 So EC2 managing the interaction can get the cart data from the cache using the sessionID.
 It can be enhanced with a RDS to keep user data.
 Which can also support the CQRS pattern with read replicas.
 Cache can be update with data from RDS so if the user is requesting data in session, it hits the cache.